 Essential Types of Farming PPE

-- Hearing protection becomes crucial when operating tractors, chainsaws or grain dryers.
+- Hearing protection becomes crucial when operating tractors, vacuum pumps or pressure washers.
 Long-term exposure to loud noise can lead to permanent hearing loss, so ear defenders or earplugs should be readily available for workers in high-noise zones.

 - Footwear must be sturdy, slip-resistant and protective.
-Steel toe-capped boots are a standard requirement to guard against crush injuries, while wellingtons are essential for wet or muddy conditions.
+Steel toe-capped boots protect against crush injuries, while waterproof wellingtons are essential in parlours or pens.

 Choosing the Right PPE for the Task

 Not all PPE is suitable for every job, and choosing the right gear requires a thoughtful approach.
 Start by conducting a risk assessment for each task.
-Spraying crops, for instance, involves chemical exposure and requires full-body suits, gloves, goggles, and a respirator.
-In contrast, someone feeding livestock may only need boots, gloves and overalls.
+Handling livestock, cleaning milking equipment, or administering veterinary medicines each carry different hazards and therefore require different PPE.

 Always ensure that PPE meets UK safety standards.
 Look for the CE mark or UKCA mark, which confirms that the product complies with UK safety regulations.